 - If the author grants a free or paid right of use.

-- What type of license the author grants.
+- What type of license does the author grant.

 How do you know if an image is royalty-free, free, or paid, and what type of license applies to it?
 So many issues that hinder a quick and easy use of illustrations in the context of content editing for an effective inbound marketing strategy at a lower cost.
 Fortunately, the free royalty-free image bank helps the best marketing managers.